vishnuvardhan-k/vsd-physical-design-using-open-source-tools/README.md

 # VSD PHYSICAL DESIGN USING OPEN SOURCE TOOLS

-The repository shows the 5 - day wrokshop for beginners using open source tools like yosys,magic,opentimer,qrouter and the purpose of this repository is to provide a complete idea about the 5 - days workshop on VLSI SoC/Physical design using open source EDA tools.
+The repository shows the 5 - day workshop for beginners using open source tools like yosys,magic,opentimer,qrouter and the purpose of this repository is to provide a complete idea about the 5 - days workshop on VLSI SoC/Physical design using open source EDA tools.

 ## *Contents of 5 - Days Workshop:*